The Definitive Guide to Wood Sanders: Types, Uses and Comparisons

 Image of the best edging sander

-It looks like an air fryer, what more is there to say?
-Plenty.
 This edging sander often aids the drum sanders.
 Because of the immense size of the drum sander, it might be difficult for it to reach the edges of floorboards or stairwells.

 Much like the drum sander, it must be handled with caution to avoid any injuries or to avoid indentations or hooves on the floor.